commercialhaskell/stack/Docker.md

 `stack` has support for automatically performing builds inside a Docker container, using volume mounts and user ID switching to make it mostly seamless.
-FP Complete provides images for use with stack that include GHC, tools, and optionally have all of the Stackage LTS packages pre-intalled in in the global package database.
+FP Complete provides images for use with stack that include GHC, tools, and optionally have all of the Stackage LTS packages pre-installed in in the global package database.

 The primary purpose for using stack/docker this way is for teams to ensure all